orange-lang/orange-docs/language/functions.md

 `value` is _not_ a constant and can be modified, if so desired.
 However, note that if `value` is used, none of the functions defined in the aggregate block can return `void`.
 The functions in an aggregate block can, however, have different return types, since the statements inside an aggregate block are just templates.

 Note that although aggregate blocks support the one-line block syntax, it's pointless in the context of an aggregate, since aggregate statements are only called when a function declared inside an aggregate is called.

+Aggregates can also be named, which is only used for extensions.

 ## Calling C functions